 As pointed out by Smarr [36], many infrastructures for current well-known services evolved from isolated initiatives that were later connected.
-In this section, we examine existing infrastructures and draw some lessons from them for designing the InterGrid.
+In this section, we examine the existing infrastructures and draw some lessons from them for designing the InterGrid.

-2.1 The Internet
+2.1.
+The Internet

-The Internet has grown from a small project from DARPA started in 1969, initially linking a few sites in USA, to the millions of hosts and networks that currently comprise its intricate topology.
+The Internet has grown from a small project from DARPA started in 1969, initially linking a few sites in the U.S.A., to the millions of hosts and networks that currently comprise its intricate topology.
 The interconnection between ISPs is shown in Figure 2.
-The figure shows that hosts are connected to local Internet Service Providers (ISPs) through access networks.
-In dial-up or broadband services, the local PSTN (Public Switched Telephone Network) loop is commonly used to provide users with access to the Internet.
+The figure shows that hosts are connected to local ISPs through access networks.
+In dial-up or broadband services, the local Public Switched Telephone Network loop is commonly used to provide users with access to the Internet.
 These local ISPs then connect to regional ISPs, which in turn, connect to national and international ISPs, also known as Tier-1 ISPs.
-Such national and international ISPs, also called National Service Providers (NSPs), represent the highest level of the Internet hierarchy and are connected to each other either directly or through Network Access Points (NAPs), also known as Internet Exchange (IX).
+Such national and international ISPs represent the highest level of the Internet hierarchy and are connected to each other either directly or through Network Access Points, also known as Internet Exchange (IX).
 Thus, the ISPs can provide services like access, backbone, content, application, and hosting.
 This structure has allowed the Internet topology to grow quickly and without the endorsement of a central authority [37].